Applying for a long-stay visa (MVV) for residents of Ukraine

 Long-stay visa (MVV) applications from Ukraine can be submitted at the Netherlands embassy in Kiev.
 Such applications may not be submitted at the honorary consulate or via an external service provider.

-The processing time at the embassy in Kiev is between 3 and 5 working days.
+The processing time at the embassy in Kiev is up to 7 working days.

 As soon as you have received the approval letter from the IND, you can make an appointment via the online appointment system.
 Take all the documents mentioned in the letter from the IND.